tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

 **Expected payoff of verification:** ${2\over 3} * 10 + 10 - 20$ = $-{10\over 3}$ </br>
 **Expected payoff of non-verification:** $-{2\over 3} * 10 + ({1-{2\over 3}})*10$ = $-{10\over 3}$

-We can shrink the maximum value of $X$ that precipitates the verifiers' dilemma by increasing either $C$ or $L$.
+We can shrink the maximum value of $X$ that precipitates the verifier's dilemma by increasing either $C$ or $L$.
 For instance, the value of $X$ that makes the expected payoff of verification and non-verification equal falls to $1\over 2$ if we double $C$:

 **Expected payoff of verification:** ${{1\over 2} * 20} + 10 - 20$ = 0 </br>
 **Expected payoff of non-verification:** $-{1\over 2} * 10 + ({1-{1\over 2}})*10$ = 0